meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 ### Data Collection and Use
 - We collect and process data as described in our Privacy Policy
-- Only email addresses are stored in our Supabase database
+- Email addresses and subscription data are stored in our Supabase database
 - All images and analysis data are stored locally on your device
 - AI analysis is performed by Google Gemini AI with privacy protections
 - Email communications are handled by Resend service
+- Subscription management is handled by RevenueCat

 ### User Control
 - You control your privacy settings and email preferences
-- You can delete your account and email from our database at any time
+- You can delete your account and data from our database at any time
 - You have complete control over locally stored images and data
 - You can opt out of comparison features and social sharing
 - Local data can be cleared through app settings